Azure/missionlz/src/bicep/add-ons/README.md

 ------ | -----------
 [Azure Virtual Desktop](./azure-virtual-desktop/README.md) | Allows for the deployment of Zero Trust, SCCA compliant stamps of Azure Virtual Desktop.
 [ESRI Accelerator](../../../docs/esri.md) | Allows for the deployment of both ArcGIS Pro on Azure Virtual Desktop & ESRI Enterprise.
-[Tier3](./tier3/README.md) | Deploys a spoke network peered to the hub in preparation for the deployment of a workload.
+[Tier3](./tier3/README.md) | Deploys a spoke network peered to the hub in preparation for the manual deployment of a workload.
 [Zero Trust Imaging](./imaging/README.md) | Enables users to create customizable, zero trust images.

 <!--[AKS](./aks) | Deploys an AKS cluster.